zddhub/opensse/README.md

 Notice: To make sure line drawing images correspond to 3d models, please copy `../opensse/data/view/` to you execute file path.

+By the way, press 'C' in sketch pad, You will clear the sketch and draw next one.

 How to compile
 ==============